jgoodloe/DockerSetupWet/README.md

 ### Services Not Starting

 1. Check logs: `sudo docker compose logs [service-name]`
-2. Verify all directories exist in `./data/`
+2. Verify all directories exist (created by install.sh)
 3. Check disk space: `df -h`
 4. Verify Docker is running: `sudo systemctl status docker`

 ### Port Conflicts

 If ports are already in use, modify the port mappings in `docker-compose.yml`.

+See [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for more detailed troubleshooting information.

 ## Security Notes